History of early Tunisia: Shared heritage

 The people commonly known today as the Berbers were anciently more often known as Libyans.
 Yet many "Berbers" have for long self-identified as Imazighen or "free people" (etymology uncertain).
 Mommsen, a widely admired historian of the 19th century, stated:

 "They call themselves in the Riff near Tangier Amâzigh, in the Sahara Imôshagh, and the same name meets us, referred to particular tribes, on several occasions among the Greeks and Romans, thus as Maxyes at the founding of Carthage, as Mazices in the Roman period at different places in the Mauretanian north coast; the similar designation that has remained with the scattered remnants proves that this great people has once had a consciousness, and has permanently retained the impression, of the relationship of its members."

 Other names, according to Mommsen, were used by their ancient neighbors: Libyans (by Egyptians and later by Greeks), Nomades (by Greeks), Numidians (by Romans), and later Berbers (by the Arabs); also the self-descriptive Mauri in the west; and Gaetulians in the south.The ancient Greeks regularly called various people whose speech they could not understand "barbarians", which evidently was adopted here by the Arabs a millennium later.

 Several ancient names of Berber polities may be related to their self-designated identity as Imazighen.
 The Egyptians knew as pharaohs the leaders of a powerful Berber tribe called Meshwesh of the XXII dynasty.
 Located near Carthage was the Berber kingdom of Massyli, later called Numidia, ruled by Masinissa and his descendants.

 Berbers together, with their relations and descendants, have been the major population group to inhabit the Maghrib (North African apart from the Nile) since about eight kya (thousand years ago).
 This region includes terrain from the Nile to the Atlantic, encompassing the vast Sahara at whose center rise the mountain heights of Ahaggar and Tibesti.
 In the west the Mediterranean coastlands are suitable for agriculture, having for hinterland the Atlas Mountains.
 It includes the land now known as Tunisia.

 Yet the most ancient written records concerning the Berber peoples are those reported by neighboring peoples of the Mediterranean region.
-When the Berbers enter history during the first millennium BCE, their own points of view on situations and events are, unfortunately, not available to us.
+When the Berbers enter history during the first millennium BCE, their own points of view on situations and events are not available to us.
 Due to the impact of Carthage, it is the people of Tunisia who dominate the early historical writings on the Berbers.